 Goals are measurable and achievable, but intentions create the foundation to support your goals and align your life according to your priorities.
 Your intentions remind you about your priorities and how you want to live your life from that place of awareness.
-This isn’t something you have to do on January 1st, you can take stock and set intentions any day of the year, whenever you need to adjust your current path.
+This isn’t something you can only do on January 1st like a New Year's resolution, you can actually take stock and set intentions any day of the year, whenever you need to adjust your current path.

 How Do You Set Intentions?
 Here are 5 Simple Ways

 1 - Assess the Present and Learn from the Past: Assess where you are right now.
 Do you feel stressed, unappreciated, rushed?
 Do you feel you are spending time with the people that matter most and creating memories from a place of intention?
 Try this short reflection exercise: Think about what got you here, acknowledge your past and learn from it.
 If you look at the undesirable things that happened, what intentions were you living from at that time?
 People pleasing?
 Hanging on to something that is dead?

 2 - Create a Vision of the Life You Want: Visualize every detail of how things would be, and how you would feel if you were balanced, happy and in harmony.
 Where you want to be and who do you want to have in your life?
 How will you spend your time?